Maya textiles

 Maya textiles (k’apak) are the clothing and other textile arts of the Maya peoples, indigenous peoples of the Yucatán Peninsula in Mexico, Guatemala, Honduras, El Salvador and Belize.
 Women have traditionally created textiles in Maya society, and textiles were a significant form of ancient Maya art and religious beliefs.
 They were considered a prestige good that would distinguish the commoners from the elite.
-According to Brumfiel, some of the earliest weaving found in Mesoamerica can date back to around 1000-800 B.C.E.
+According to Brumfiel, some of the earliest weaving found in Mesoamerica can date back to around 1000–800 BCE.

 Materials

 Ancient Maya women had two natural types of cotton to work with, one white and the other light brown, called cuyuscate, both of which were commonly dyed.
 The preparation of cotton for spinning was very burdensome, as it had to be washed and picked clean of seeds.
 The cotton was usually associated with the elites.

 Elite women were also given the opportunity to work with the most expensive feathers and pearl beads.
 However, women of the elite not only had to prepare the best clothing for their families, but they also had to be talented in weaving tapestry, brocade, embroidery, and tie-dyeing for tribute to other families and rulers.
 Weavers had three different natural dyes to work with.
 Women also worked with maguey.
 This fiber was, "another commonly spun material, and depending on the species used and the number of production steps, it could produce either cluded human and animal hair (rabbit and dog), feathers, and vegetable fibers such as milkweed and chichicastle, a fibrous nettle native to Southern México, also known as mala mujer."
 Maguey was of major value as a cordage material used for horse gear, nets, hammocks and bags.

 Until the nineteenth century, most dyed threads were naturally dyed but now in current times, Guatemalan weavers prefer and heavily rely on "commercial and handspun yarns dyed with mollusk dye."
-As stated by Brumfiel, the use of these easier to acquire materials, "reduces the time needed for cloth production by two-thirds to three-quarters…, making it possible for weavers to devote more time to the actual weaving process" when using a backstrap loom.
+As stated by Brumfiel, the use of these easier to acquire materials, "reduces the time needed for cloth production by two-thirds to three-quarters..., making it possible for weavers to devote more time to the actual weaving process" when using a backstrap loom.
 Instead focusing most of their time on creating the dyes and dyeing the cotton or maguey now, mollusk dye or acrylic thread threads speed-up the overall process.
 Another reason for using chemically dyed threads is because the, "colors are brighter and do not fade with wear, washing and exposure to the sun as readily as do naturally dyed threads."